mipy1/Victorian_Covid_Exposure_Sites_Checker/README.md

 # Victorian_Covid_Exposure_Sites_Checker

 ### What
-- A little tool I built to check if I have been to any of the Victorian COVID-19 exposure sites
+- A little tool I built to check if you have been to any of the Victorian COVID-19 exposure sites

+### How To Use It
-- Just put in suburbs you've been to into the locations.json file and run (check your spelling :P)
+- Just put in suburbs you've been to, into the locations.json file and run (check your spelling :P)

-### How
+### How It Works
 - Gets data from the DHHS Exposure site CKAN Data API, and checks for matches on locations.json